abingdonpta/abingdonpta/content/posts/2022-02-14 New Website.md

 - **Fast**: The site is very fast.
 Pages load almost instantly and use minimal resources.
 The new site won't spin up your laptop fan or burn though your mobile data cap.
 - **Cheap**: The site costs nothing to host.
 This is a considerable savings from our previous website host.
 We also changed domain registrars; together, the two changes result in savings of $500 per year.

+Highlights of the new website include:
+- [The leadership page](/leadership/) lists all of our officers and coordinators - and clicking on each positions provides a detailed description of each role.
+- [The history page](/history/) is a great way to learn more about our school's 72 year history.
+- [The documents page](/documents/) offers easy access to our bylaws, meeting minutes and other helpful information.

 If you have suggestions for the new website, share them with the website administrator at abingdonptasecretary@gmail.com.

 For those interested in technical details, the new website runs on [Hugo](https://en.wikipedia.org/wiki/Hugo_(software)), a static site generator.
 It's uploaded to Github and hosted on Cloudflare.